BrianSipple/ember-stagger-swagger/README.md

 ## Usage

-`ember-stagger-swagger` ships with a `stagger-set` component that can be used directly in a template to wrap the items you wish to animate.
+`ember-stagger-swagger` ships with a `stagger-set` component that can be used directly in a template to wrap the items that you wish to animate.

 The component treats all direct child elements as its "list items":

 ```

-<h2> Spell Ingredients </h2>
+<h2>Spell Ingredients </h2>
 {{#stagger-set}}

   {{#each potions as |potion|}}